 Correct Toes is a game-changing foot health tool that can help you achieve optimal foot health in a number of ways and stands above all other toe spacer options on the market today in terms of quality, comfort, and effectiveness.
-If you haven’t used Correct Toes or other toe spacing devices before, you might be wondering what you will feel or notice once you start using the device.
+If you haven’t used Correct Toes or other toe separators, you might be wondering what you will feel or notice once you start using the device.
 For some, having material occupying the toe interspaces can feel unusual at first, but this sensation quickly dissipates.
 Indeed, most people quickly adapt to the sensation of the spacers, which come to feel comfortable, as does the natural toe splay they enable.

 From a functional standpoint, one of the first things you might notice when using Correct Toes is a general feeling of “stability” while standing, walking, running, or hiking with the device in place.
-You may also, perhaps, notice more “power” in the push-off phase of walking or running gait.
+You may also, perhaps, notice more “power” in the push-off phase of walking or running.
 This is, in some ways, comparable to swimming with flippers; with a wider base of support for your body, there is more water displacement and propulsive force with flippers on, and the same effect exists when moving over land, too, when wearing Correct Toes.
 It’s possible, as well, that some people who are starting in with the device may experience some degree of relief from pre-existing ankle, knee, hip, and lower back discomfort.
 And some may even notice a bit more mobility in their metatarsophalangeal joints.

 In the early stages of Correct Toes use, your feet may also feel like they’ve undergone a good workout, especially after wearing the device for longer periods.
 Your feet shouldn’t be painful in any way (pain or discomfort is an indication that there may be an underlying problem that needs to be addressed by a qualified healthcare practitioner), but it’s not unusual for feet to feel a little fatigued—the same kind of fatigue you might feel after a weightlifting session at the gym.
 Spreading your toes and then imparting force through them works your feet in a different way than what they are used to, especially if your feet have been confined to conventional footwear, with its many injurious design elements, for decades.